rimbu-org/rimbu/docs/_coverpage.md

 > Immutable collections and tools for TypeScript

 - Map your domain problems to a wide variety of collections
-- Offers Sets, Graphs, Maps, Streams and many more
+- Offers Sets, Graphs, (Multi)Maps, Streams and many more
 - No external dependencies
 - Integrated documentation for extensive IDE assistance